Did You Live or Work Near Camp Lejeune Between 1953 and 1987? Get Help Filing a Camp Lejeune Lawsuit from a Veteran Law Firm.

 In the early 1980s, as required by new Environmental Protection Agency (EPA) standards, the Marine Corps began monitoring Camp Lejeune water quality for volatile organic compounds (VOCs).
 According to the federal government, the Marine Corps didn’t discover VOCs until 1982.
 The VOCs included dry cleaning solvents, degreasers, and about 70 other hazardous chemicals.

-The act allows our Camp Lejeune attorneys to help you recover damages such as:
+The PACT Act allows our Camp Lejeune attorneys to help you recover damages such as:

 - Medical costs (past, present and future)